mdsufz/StandEnA/docs/ANNOTATION.md

 ## Generating a custom database and annotating genomes using Prokka with this custom database
-In this part, we are going to annotate our genomes using Prokka with the additional custom database to be created from the downloaded prıteins in the [previous step](CUSTOMDB.md).
+In this part, we are going to annotate our genomes using Prokka with the additional custom database to be created from the downloaded proteins in the [previous step](CUSTOMDB.md).

 #### Creating a work directory